Karim Benzema: Euro 2012

 Following the World Cup, Benzema returned to the national team under the reign of new coach Laurent Blanc.
 Blanc, an admirer of Benzema, sought to build the attack around the striker and, after going almost a year without representing France, Benzema made his return to the team in its 2–1 defeat to Norway in Oslo.
 Alongside Gourcuff, Benzema led the team in scoring in qualifying for UEFA Euro 2012, netting three.
 He scored his three goals in wins over Bosnia and Herzegovina, Luxembourg, and Albania.
 On 17 November 2010, Benzema scored the opening goal in France's 2–1 win over England at Wembley Stadium.
 In the team's next match against Brazil in February 2011, he scored the only goal for France in a 1–0 win.
 After appearing regularly in qualifying for Euro 2012, on 29 May 2012, Benzema was named to the squad to participate in the competition.
 On 5 June, in the team's final warm-up friendly ahead of the European Championship, Benzema scored two goals in a 4–0 shutout win over Estonia.
 At Euro 2012, Benzema started the team's opening match against England, which ended in a 1–1 draw.
-In the team's ensuing group stage match against the Ukraine, he assisted both the goals in a 2–0 win.
+In the team's ensuing group stage match against Ukraine, he assisted both the goals in a 2–0 win.